lgariv/Vision-frontend/README.md

    - Navigate to `http://localhost:3000`.

-For backend setup, refer to the [Vision Backend Repository](backend-repo-link).
+For backend setup, refer to the [Vision Backend](https://github.com/lgariv/Vision-frontend/).

 ---